andrewsheelan/url_shortner/README.md

 ## Url Shortner

-This is a sinatra app with services to shorten and redirect urls.
+This is a sinatra app contains services to shorten(with an optional slug) and create redirect urls.

+- The provided slug is made url safe and saved for redirects
+- The optional Slugs are unique and does not allow duplicates
-It uses SecureRandom to generate url safe ids for the redirects.
+- It uses SecureRandom to generate url safe slugs, if a slug is not provided
+- If an existing url is used and a slug is not provided, it reuses the existing non user slugged record

+## The Shortner Services

 Service       | method  | url                                 | params - JSON             | Output - JSON   Content-Type|Sucess Status| Error Status|
 --------------|---------|-------------------------------------|---------------------------|-----------------------------|------|------|